MTrop/DoomStruct/PHILOSOPHY.md

 The meaning placed on the bitflag section of these objects are *per game or source port* and not according to the data model itself.
 So, a mechanism for checking these flags is necessary, but not down to the class level, where it can mislead those unfamiliar with other engines or ports.

+### In Wad, why are there no "entry name seeking" variant methods for replaceEntry() / renameEntry() / removeEntry() / deleteEntry()?

+These methods alter data, and require you to be more precise about what you are changing.
+Most of the other methods that do "seeking" are read-only - finding the wrong entry to read has no direct permanent impact.